MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 # Microsoft Identity Manager 2016 Best Practices

-This topic describes the best practices for deploying and operating Microsoft Identity Manager 2016 (MIM)
+This article describes the best practices for deploying and operating Microsoft Identity Manager 2016 (MIM)

 ## SQL setup
 > [!NOTE]
 > The following recommendations for setting up a server running SQL presume a SQL instance dedicated to the FIMService and a SQL instance dedicated to the FIMSynchronizationService database.
-If you are running the FIMService in a consolidated environment, you will have to make adjustments appropriate for your configuration.
+If you're running the FIMService in a consolidated environment, you'll have to make adjustments appropriate for your configuration.

 Configuration of the Structured Query Language (SQL) server is critical to optimal system performance.
 Achieving optimum MIM performance in large-scale implementations depends on the application of best practices for a server running SQL.
 For more information, see the following topics about SQL best practices: